Generative art: History

 In 1988 Clauser identified the aspect of systemic autonomy as a critical element in generative art:

 In 1989 Celestino Soddu defined the Generative Design approach to Architecture and Town Design in his book Citta' Aleatorie.

 In 1989 Franke referred to "generative mathematics" as "the study of mathematical operations suitable for generating artistic images."

 From the mid-1990s Brian Eno popularized the terms generative music and generative systems, making a connection with earlier experimental music by Terry Riley, Steve Reich and Philip Glass.

 From the end of the 20th century, communities of generative artists, designers, musicians and theoreticians began to meet, forming cross-disciplinary perspectives.

 The first meeting about generative Art was in 1998, at the inaugural International Generative Art conference at Politecnico di Milano University, Italy.

 In Australia, the Iterate conference on generative systems in the electronic arts followed in 1999.

 On-line discussion has centered around the eu-gene mailing list, which began late 1999, and has hosted much of the debate which has defined the field.
 These activities have more recently been joined by the Generator.x conference in Berlin starting in 2005.

-In 2012 the new journal GASATHJ, Generative Art Science and Technology Hard Journal was founded by Celestino Soddu and Enrica Colabella jointing several generative artists and scientists in the Editorial Board.
+In 2012 the new journal GASATHJ, Generative Art Science and Technology Hard Journal was founded by Celestino Soddu and Enrica Colabella jointing several generative artists and scientists in the editorial board.

 Some have argued that as a result of this engagement across disciplinary boundaries, the community has converged on a shared meaning of the term.
 As Boden and Edmonds put it in 2011:

 In the call of the Generative Art conferences in Milan (annually starting from 1998), the definition of Generative Art by Celestino Soddu:

 Discussion on the eu-gene mailing list was framed by the following definition by Adrian Ward from 1999:

 A similar definition is provided by Philip Galanter:

+Around the 2020s, generative AI models learned to imitate the distinct style of particular authors.
+For example, a generative image model such as Stable Diffusion is able to model the stylistic characteristics of an artist like Pablo Picasso (including his particular brush strokes, use of colour, perspective, and so on), and a user can engineer a prompt such as "an astronaut riding a horse, by Picasso" to cause the model to generate a novel image applying the artist's style to an arbitrary subject.
+Generative image models have received significant backlash from artists who object to their style being imitated without their permission, arguing that this harms their ability to profit from their own work.